moyano83/docker-kubernetes-practical-guide/README.md

     - name: volume-name
       hostPath:
         path: /data/docker-data # Path on the host machine where data should be stored (like bind mount)
-        type: DirectoryOrCreate # This is to let kubernetes know how the above path should be handled, check for the different options (creates it if it doesn't exists)
+        type: DirectoryOrCreate # To let kubernetes know how the above path should be handled, check for the different options (creates it if it
+        # doesn't exists)
 ```

 The problem with this volume type is that it is node specific, so multiple replicas running in different nodes won't share the same data.
 At the same